-One significant way Baxter advances respect for human rights, with respect to all forms of modern slavery, is through its well-established supplier sustainability programme.
+One significant way Baxter advances respect for human rights, with regards to all forms of modern slavery, is through its well-established supplier sustainability programme.
 On an annual basis, and since 2010, Baxter conducts a survey of its most critical suppliers to evaluate several non-financial performance factors and conduct supplier corporate social responsibility risk assessment.
 Particularly, the survey assesses whether these suppliers have programmes to address potential human rights risks, including human trafficking and slavery (child, forced or bonded labour), and whether the supplier has had any human rights legislation violations: including prosecution, financial or non-financial sanctions during the reporting year.

-In 2020, we engaged EcoVadis to use its sustainability ratings platform to survey our supplier base and validate responses.
-A total of 101 suppliers participated in the survey.
+In 2021 we engaged EcoVadis to use its sustainability ratings platform to survey our supplier base and validate responses.
+A total of 369 suppliers participated in the survey.
 Suppliers receive detailed scorecards on their corporate responsibility management practices, including information about strengths and benchmark comparisons, as well as actionable improvement areas.
 We plan to use these scorecards to drive ongoing improvement and anticipate an increase in participation as we expand our efforts to engage suppliers in the coming years.

-We recognise that our supply chain due diligence should be focused on the areas of highest risk and we are working to improve our risk assessment process, conducting supply chain mapping associated with products covered by the scope our LSAS management system and working with external experts to undertake risk analysis of our sourcing countries so we can better understand where our risks lie and opportunities to improve exist.
+We recognise that our supply chain due diligence should be focused on the areas of highest risk.
+We are working to improve our risk assessment process and we are working with external experts to undertake risk analysis of our sourcing countries so we can better understand where opportunities to improve exist.
 We aim to continuously improve the quality of information we hold on supply chain risk, combining it with information from other due diligence activities, and taking appropriate action if concerns are found.

-Baxter's Supplier Sustainability Survey 2020:
+Baxter's Supplier Sustainability Survey 2021:

-Of the 101 suppliers who responded in 2020:
+Of the 369 suppliers who participated in 2021:

-48% were from Europe, Middle East and Africa (EMEA) 🛑 39% from the Americas
+47% were from Europe, Middle East and Africa (EMEA) 41% from the Americas

-14% from Asia Pacific (APAC)
+11% from Asia Pacific (APAC)

-BAXTER HEALTHCARE LTD, MODERN SLAVERY STATEMENT 2020
+BAXTER HEALTHCARE LTD, MODERN SLAVERY STATEMENT 2021